shefeg/ansible_docker_wp/backup_restore_plan.md

           `docker run --rm --volumes-from new-container-name -v $(pwd):/backup ubuntu bash -c "cd /data-directory && tar xvf /backup/backup.tar --strip 1"`

           You’ll get a new container with the data restored from the backup.
-It is also possible to restore the data to the existing container.
+It is also possible to restore the data to the existing container

 #### Points to note..

-1. Backups should be properly named for identification and easy restore.
+1. Backups should be properly named for identification and easy restore

-2. Backups should be rotated regularly or moved to another storage to avoid ‘disk full’ errors.
+2. Backups should be rotated regularly or moved to another storage to avoid ‘disk full’ errors

-3. Backups should include all relevant information such as the registry data and config files too.
+3. Backups should include all relevant information such as the registry data and config files too

-4. Backups should be routinely tested and verified for adequacy.
+4. Backups should be routinely tested and verified for adequacy

-5. Backup restore should be performed with utmost caution, or else you may end up destroying containers wrongly.
+5. Backup restore should be performed with utmost caution, or else you may end up destroying containers wrongly